JPMorgan likely to post $4 bln to $6 bln trade loss

 By David Henry

-NEW YORK JPMorgan Chase & Co's (JPM.N) losses from disastrous derivatives trades will likely amount to $4 billion to $6 billion in the second quarter, far more than the original estimate of at least $2 billion, according to a person familiar with the matter.
+NEW YORK, June 28 JPMorgan Chase & Co (JPM.N) will likely post a second-quarter trading loss of $4 billion to $6 billion after unwinding most of its disastrous credit bets, according to a person familiar with the matter.

-In exiting those trades, the bank dealt directly with hedge fund S aba Capital Management to close out that hedge fund's winning trades, according to a source familiar with the fund.
-Sab a founder Boaz Weinstein was among the first to call attention to the outsize bets by a JPMorgan trader dubbed the "London Whale."

-Despite the loss, JPMorgan is still expected to deliver the "solidly profitable" results that CEO Jamie Dimon predicted last week in congressional testimony, the source said.
+Despite the loss, the banking company is still expected to deliver the "solidly profitable" results that CEO Jamie Dimon predicted last week in congressional testimony.

 The bank declined to comment.

-The company has a variety of tactics it can use to offset the derivatives trading losses and boost its quarterly results, including selling securities at a profit to book one-time gains and drawing down its provisions for bad loans and lawsuits.
+The company has a variety of tactics it can use to offset the derivatives trading losses, including selling appreciated securities to book one-time gains and drawing down reserves for the potential costs of bad loans and lawsuits.

 The bank, the biggest in the United States by assets, earns about $5 billion each quarter.

-The shares dropped 2.45 percent to $35.88 at the close of New York Stock Exchange trading on Thursday while the KBW Bank stock index slipped 0.36 percent.
+The shares were down 3.8 percent at $35.38 in late afternoon while the KBW Bank stock index .BKX was down 1.4 percent.

+"The stock is down more than most from The New York Times story," said Christopher Mutascio, an analyst at brokerage Stifel Nicolaus & Co.

-On May 10, Dimon, the bank's CEO, pegged the loss at $2 billion and warned the figure could rise by an additional "$1 billion or more."
-He has not publicly raised the loss estimate since, but has said the bank has made progress in limiting the loss.
+On May 10, Dimon, the bank's CEO , pegged the loss at $2 billion and warned the figure could rise by an additional "$1 billion or more."
+He has not raised the loss estimate since, but has said the bank has made progress in limiting the loss.

-JPMorgan's stock, at Thursday's NYSE closing price of $ 35.88, has lost 12 percent s ince the bank's May 10 disclosure.
-It's recovered slightly from its drop of nearly 17 percent in the first week after the disclosure of the trading loss.
+JPMorgan's stock, at Thursday's late afternoon price of $35.38, was down 13.2 percent since t he bank's May 10 disclosure.
+It 's recovered slightly from its drop of nearly 17 percent in the first week after the disclosure of the trading loss.

 WATCHING FOR IMPACT ON EARNINGS